Although this program is unavailable this summer, you can still add it to your favorites and consider it for summer 2025.

 We begin this trip with a chaperoned overseas group flight from New York to Johannesburg.
 Our trip leaders greet you at the airport and are with you from check-in onward.
 Everyone has the opportunity to begin trip bonding before we even land.
 For our many travelers from outside the New York area, we require all participants to join our group flight to South Africa and are happy to assist you with arranging connecting flights at suitable times into New York.

-Separate from the airfare to and from this program, there is an additional $365 USD fee for internal flights from Johannesburg to Durban and from Durban to Cape Town.
+Internal Flight Separate from the airfare to and from this program, there is an additional $295 USD fee for the internal flight from Johannesburg to Cape Town.

 Return Flight Home from Cape Town, South Africa